wagtail/wagtail/docs/advanced_topics/customisation/streamfield_blocks.rst

 Additional methods and properties on ``StructBlock`` values
 -----------------------------------------------------------

 When rendering StreamField content on a template, StructBlock values are represented as ``dict``-like objects where the keys correspond to the names of the child blocks.
-Specifically, these values are instances of the class ``wagtail.core.blocks.StructValue``.
+Specifically, these values are instances of the class ``wagtail.blocks.StructValue``.

 Sometimes, it's desirable to make additional methods or properties available on this object.
 For example, given a StructBlock that represents either an internal or external link: